Zhangmg123/EDFIDEpth/README.md

-This is the official PyTorch implementation code for NeWCRFs.
+This is the official PyTorch implementation code for EDFIDepth.
 For technical details, please refer to:

 ## Contents
 1. [Datasets](#datasets)